carpentries-incubator/reproducible-publications-quarto/_episodes/02-Quarto/02-setup-versioning.md

 ![copy GitHub repository url](../../fig/05-copy-repo.PNG){: .image-with-shadow}

-Now, let's return to RStudio:
+Now, let's return to RStudio and make our new project.

 Click `File > New Project > Version Control > Git`.

-So, back to the URL you copied from GitHub.
-Navigate again to `File > New Project > Version Control > Git`.
-Paste in your URL and click the "Create Project" button.
+Paste in your repository's Github URL and click the "Create Project" button.

 ![start my R project](../../fig/05-git-new-project-clone.png){: .image-with-shadow}